kad99kev/MacHacks-QuantumVRP/README.md

 Project Title: “Delivering Vaccines Using Qiskit and Vehicle Routing Problem”

 ## What this repository is?
 This repository contains the solution for MacHacks 2021.
+We were declared as the "Best Quantum Computing Hack"!

 You can visit our [Devpost](https://devpost.com/software/quantum-computing-submission) submission for more information.

 You can also check out our [Colaboratory Notebook.](https://colab.research.google.com/drive/1X45_bCvQvrGbl0iOFTDYsXUjWX_v27f4?usp=sharing)

-# The Team
+## The Team
 1. [Ron Koshita](https://github.com/rkoshita)
 2. [Kartik Chaudhary](https://devpost.com/kartutanu)
 3. [Anush Krishna](https://github.com/anushkrishnav)